-Are you looking to purchase a home in Colorado Springs?
-Brian L. A. Wess can help.
+Purchasing a new home in Colorado Springs with Brian L. A. Wess

-For a lot of people, purchasing a home is a stressful event.
-However, with a little planning ahead of time, it isn't very complex.
+Purchasing a home is intimidating for a lot of people.
+However, with a bit of planning ahead of time, it isn't very confusing.

-If you have questions about any of this information or if you're ready to get started, you can contact me here or e-mail me at .
+Should you have questions about any of this information or if you're prepared to get started, just contact me here or e-mail me at .